Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/branching.md

 template: switch-case

-## Example

-Imagine a program that recommends how to dress.
+## Example: How to dress for the weather

 ![UML activity diagram for weather program](../files/selections_switch_weather.png)